zdonato/ws-solace/nodeJavaCompare.md

 ##### Proxy Server to UI
 The mean and standard deviation for the NodeJS application, 8.939ms and 20.507ms was also higher than those for the Java application, which was 3.090ms and 7.731ms.
 This makes the difference between the means and standard deviations of the two types of applications 5.8ms and 12.8ms respectively.

-The values for both types of applications was also higher for the sync test than the async test, with around 23% higher for the Java application mean and 716% higher for the NodeJS application mean.
+The values for both types of applications were also higher for the sync test than the async test, with around 23% higher for the Java application mean and 716% higher for the NodeJS application mean.

 Additionally, for both types of applications the standard deviation is higher than the mean, pointing to the possibility of multiple peaks in the distributions.